 Insects and Disease

 Like any plant, lawns can encounter a variety of problems.
 Chewing insects, such as grasshoppers, may attack grass blades; burrowing critters, like gophers, may munch through grass roots and cause green tops to die.
-While it’s not too difficult to spot dying patches of a lawn, it’s often a challenge to detect exactly what is causing the problem and how best to
+While it’s not too difficult to spot dying patches of a lawn, it’s often a challenge to detect exactly what is causing the problem and how best to treat it.

 A yard overridden with volcano-like mounds of soil and raised ridges running through the grass is suffering from none other than pesky moles.
 Moles tunnel through lawns to feast on insects, worms, and grubs, and are commonly found in overwatered lawns.
 The most effective way to rid a lawn of moles is by using a specific trap to catch the animal.